yizhe-ang/image-color-palette/README.md

-# photo-gallery
+# Visualization of Color Palettes from Images

-Credit Google Arts
+Uses the [palette extractor](https://github.com/googleartsculture/art-palette) from Google Arts & Culture's Art Palette!

 ## Downloading Images from Instagram
 You can use [Instaloader](https://github.com/instaloader/instaloader) for this: